Teach for the GEPIK Program in Korea

 GEPIK Salary Scale

-Salary for English teaching jobs in Gyeonggi Province public schools depends on a combination of qualifications and experience.
-The guidelines are outlined below:
+Salary for English teaching jobs in Gyeonggi Province public schools depends on a combination of qualifications and experience the minimum starting salary is 2.1 million Won per month.

-Who is eligible to teach in Korea with the GEPIK Program
+Are you eligible to teach for the GEPIK Program in Korea?

-All applicants to the GEPIK program must have:
+All applicants to the EPIK program must have one of the following:

 Start dates and working hours for GEPIK